 Legislative battles are about to take place that will significantly determine key aspects of our work environment.
 Many of the improvements in our environment are not negotiated at the bargaining table, but instead, require legislation.
-In 2012, we must convince legislators to support legislation that would give us a voice on the school board and improve laws that we have in place.
+We must convince legislators to support legislation that would give us a voice on the school board and improve laws that we have in place.

 We must be able to lobby effectively if we are to succeed in getting the laws we need enacted.
-Having a friend in the Governor’s chair is helpful when it comes to negotiating our terms and conditions of employment.
 It’s impossible to succeed in lobbying without political action.
 The brilliance of rightness of our arguments rarely persuades politicians.
 They want to know what we can do for them (or perhaps for their opponents).
 Those are the hard facts of political life.
 COPE funds give us political clout.

 HOW ARE COPE FUNDS COLLECTED?